Gyaros

 Gyaros (Γυάρος [ˈʝaros]), also locally known as Gioura (Γιούρα), is an arid, unpopulated, and uninhabited Greek island in the northern Cyclades near the islands of Andros and Tinos, with an area of 23 km2.
 It is a part of the municipality of Ano Syros, which lies primarily on the island of Syros.
-This and other small islands of the Aegean Sea served as places of exile for important persons in the early Roman empire.
+This and other small islands of the Aegean Sea served as places of exile for important people in the early Roman Empire.
 The extremity of its desolation was proverbial among Roman authors, such as Tacitus and Juvenal.
-It was a place of exile for leftist political dissidents in Greece from 1948 until 1974.
-At least 22,000 people were exiled or imprisoned on the island during that time.
+The island operated as a prison island and concentration camp for left-wing political dissidents in Greece from 1948 until 1974.
+During that time, at least 22,000 people were exiled or imprisoned on the island.
 It is an island of great ecological importance as it hosts the largest population of monk seals in the Mediterranean.

 Mythology and early history

 The pseudo-Aristotelian work On Marvellous Things Heard (25) recounts the tale that on Gyaros the mice eat iron.

 In the Aeneid of Virgil, Gyaros and Mykonos are said to be the two islands to which the god Apollo tied the holy island of Delos to stop its wandering over the Aegean Sea.
 In his recounting of the myth of the war between Minos and Aegeus, the king of Athens, the poet Ovid speaks of Gyaros as one island that refused to join the campaign of the Cretan king.

 In 29 BC, the historian and geographer Strabo had an extended stay on the island, on his way to Corinth.

 In the 1st century AD, Pliny the Elder wrote in his Natural History that the island, which had a city, was 15 mi in circumference and lay 62 mi from Andros.
 He also records that the inhabitants of Gyaros were once put to flight by (a plague of) mice.
 The island is also mentioned by the Roman orator Cicero, and other notable Latin authors, indicating a broad awareness of Gyaros among the educated elite of the 1st century BC to the 2nd century AD.